 Rights in Systems Enforced (RISE) Project - Overview

-The National Crime Victim Law Institute (NCVLI), through a cooperative agreement with the U.S. Department of Justice, Office of Justice Programs, Office for Victims of Crime (OVC), award number 2018-V3-GX-K018, is excited to announce that we are soliciting proposals for the Victims’ Rights Enforcement Project–also known as Rights In Systems Enforced Project (“Project” or “RISE Project”).
+The National Crime Victim Law Institute (NCVLI), through a cooperative agreement with the U.S. Department of Justice, Office of Justice Programs, Office for Victims of Crime (OVC), award number 2018-V3-GX-K018, is excited to announce the Victims’ Rights Enforcement Project–also known as Rights In Systems Enforced Project (“Project” or “RISE Project”).
 The RISE Project is intended to provide crime victims with access to legal representation to assert and seek enforcement of their rights throughout criminal justice processes.
-Specifically, the Project anticipates funding up to six sites that will increase awareness of victims’ rights and increase victim access to no cost legal services through an expanded body of attorneys knowledgeable about rights assertion and enforcement in criminal trial and appellate courts.
-NCVLI anticipates awarding up to six subawards up to $1,000,000 each for programs starting in spring 2019 and ending August 31, 2021.
+A core aspect of the project includes NCVLI subgranting to six locations to increase awareness of victims’ rights and increase victim access to no cost legal services through an expanded body of attorneys knowledgeable about rights assertion and enforcement in criminal trial and appellate courts.

 To stay up-to-date on this Project, sign up for our newsletter.